Cross-modal learning for plankton recognition: Experiments

 \subsubsection{Comparison with Self-supervised Learning Baseline.}

 We compared the performance of our multimodal model against an image-only self-supervised baseline DINO~\cite{caron2021emerging}.
-DINO was selected as it has been shown to produce strong visual representations directly through self-supervised training without requiring additional fine-tuning~\cite{caron2021emerging}.
-Detailed training configurations for all models are provided in the supplementary material.
+DINO was selected as it has been shown to produce strong visual representations directly through self-supervised training without requiring additional fine-tuning~\cite{caron2021emerging}, and due to there not being suitable multimodal baselines (e.g., BioClip requires images and taxonomic labels, and taxonomic labels are not well defined for plankton).
+Detailed training configurations for all models are provided in Appendix~\ref{appendix:A5}.

 Table~\ref{tab:dino_comparison} presents results across all domains and architectures.
 When evaluated using only image data (I$\rightarrow$I), the multimodal contrastive model consistently outperforms DINO, indicating that multimodal pre-training enhances the quality of visual representations even in unimodal settings.
 When both image and profile modalities are available during inference (I+P$\rightarrow$I+P), the multimodal model achieves further gains, demonstrating the effectiveness of joint multimodal embeddings for improving domain generalization and overall classification performance.